 In 2007, I started contracting with the National Conservation Training Center, the campus for Fish and Wildlife Service scientists near my home in the Eastern Panhandle of West Virginia.
 Nestled between the Potomac River and the Blue Ridge mountains of my youth, there at the NCTC I discovered that I had a gift for making the writing process clear to subject matter experts.

-I still read avidly, and I prefer British to American writers.
+I still read avidly.
 I also like English Premier League Soccer (Chelsea, NOT Manchester United!), and I’m a 3rd-generation Redskin fan – it’s in the blood.
-I’m an amateur birder, with a tiny little life list, and I love my rescue dogs, even when they scare the birds away.
-I write a piece of literary scholarship every now and again, but mostly you can find me here, writing about the state of the English language today, and how you can be a better practitioner of it.
+I’m an amateur birder, with a tiny little life list, and I love my rescue dog Amelia, a collie-German shepherd mix who has a story all her own!

 And you?
 What is it about you that I need to know?
 What are your needs, problems, or questions?
 Let me know, because I’m here to help!